Who doesn’t like getting the best deal out of little money? I’m sure no one!

 The drag is average, although, and it feels a bit sticky and bumpy.
 But I guess you can expect that from a reel from this class.
 The drag system also seemed to loosen up after a few uses.
 Sword is the best fly fishing reel under a budget and is good for light tackle i.e trout fishing and euro nymphing.

 - The finishing is neat

 - There are four color options

 - The machined aluminum body is durable

 - Anodizing on top adds to the strength

 Piscifun Sword is the best budget fly reel, it’s pretty light and therefore suitable for freshwater species.
 Overall, a great value for money.

-4. Orvis Clearwater Large Arbor Fly Fishing Reel – Smooth Drag
+4. Orvis Clearwater Large Arbor Fly Fishing Reel – Best For Trout Fishing

 To start our inexpensive fly reel reviews here is a good one.
 Orvis is a name known to all anglers.
 They make some of the best and most affordable fly reels.
-Their Clearwater II is my most recommended and best inexpensive fly reel.
+Their Clearwater II is my most recommended and best inexpensive fly reel for trout fishing.
 Let’s see why:

 First, this reel has a smooth drag system.
 I didn’t expect a budget fly reel to be this silky smooth.
 But, to my surprise, there was no bumpy movement and zero resistance to begin with.
 Next, the ergonomics on this thing are top-tier.
 The handle and the knob are easy to grasp, and spool-release couldn’t be easier.